CMSgov/price-transparency-guide/schemas/allowed-amounts/README.md

 #### Reporting Plans Object

 Information about the plan that is being reported on for the allowed amounts.
-Multiple `Reporting Plan Objects` can be included in this array for all of the plans that have identical negotiated rates in the `out_of_network` array.
+Multiple `Reporting Plan Objects` can be included in this array for all of the plans that have identical out-of-network objects in the `out_of_network` array.

 | Field | Name | Type | Definition | Required |
 | ----- | ---- | ---- | ---------- | -------- |